Smoked Mac and Cheese w/ Bacon-Crumb Topping

 How To Make Smoked Mac and Cheese Recipe

-1. Boil the macaroni noodles (or pasta of your choice) in salted water until they are very al dente.
-I shave 2-3 minutes off the cooking time.
+Boil the macaroni (or pasta of your choice) in well-salted water until very al dente, shaving 2–3 minutes off the package cooking time.

-2. Drain the noodles and rinse them under cold water until they are cool to the touch.
-This stops the noodles from continuing to cook.
+Drain the noodles and rinse them under cold water until they are cool to the touch.
+This stops them from continuing to cook.
+Set aside.

-4. Meanwhile, heat the milk and cream in a saucepan or in the microwave until it is hot but not scalding.
+Meanwhile, heat the milk and cream in a saucepan or in the microwave until hot but not scalding.

-6. When the milk is all in, continue cooking the sauce over medium heat while whisking until it boils and thickens.
+Continue cooking the sauce over medium heat, whisking frequently, until it comes to a boil and thickens.
 Turn off the heat.

-7. Add the mustard powder, onion powder, and garlic powder.
-Whisk it in well.
+Whisk in the mustard powder, onion powder, and garlic powder until fully incorporated.

-8. Add the cream cheese, cheddar and gouda to the sauce and stir to melt and combine.
-Turn the heat up for a minute or two if your cheese isn’t melting well, but don’t boil the sauce or it could burn on the bottom of your pot.
+Add the cream cheese, cheddar, and gouda to the sauce and stir until melted and smooth.
+If needed, turn the heat back on low for a minute or two to help the cheese melt, but do not let the sauce boil or it may scorch.

-9. Check the sauce for salt and pepper.
-Add 1/4 teaspoon of white pepper and up to 1/2 teaspoon of salt if necessary.
+Taste the sauce and season with salt and white pepper.
+Add about ¼ teaspoon white pepper and up to ½ teaspoon salt, or to taste.

-10. Combine the cooked pasta with the sauce and load it into a half-sheet size foil pan or a pan large enough to hold all the noodle-y goodness.
+Combine the cooked pasta with the cheese sauce and transfer everything into a half-sheet foil pan or a baking dish large enough to hold all the pasta and sauce evenly.

 To make the topping:

-3. Sprinkle the topping over the mac and cheese and you’re good to go!
+Sprinkle the topping evenly over the prepared mac and cheese.

 To cook:

-1. Preheat your Traeger or electric smoker as per the manufacturer’s instructions.
+Preheat your Traeger or electric smoker according to the manufacturer’s instructions and set the temperature to 225 F.

 How to get More Smoke INto the Mac and Cheese